Are you looking to learn more about growth hacking or even become a growth hacker?

 That’s dandy and everything, but what on earth is ‘product-led’, I can hear you asking.
 The term ‘product-led growth’ was coined by Open View Partners, a VC firm from Boston, a few years back.
 According to the firm, “Product Led Growth (PLG) is an end user-focused growth model that relies on the product itself as the primary driver of customer acquisition, conversion, and expansion.”
 In other words, product-led growth places the product at the center of the customer’s journey.
 Thus the product itself, rather than the sales or marketing, becomes the mechanism through which the company will acquire, activate, and retain customers.

 In his book, Wes will talk the reader through the concept of product-led growth strategy, given that it makes sense for their business in the first place.
 What’s more, you will answer questions like: Which of the SaaS pricing strategies is the only one with long-term viability?
-What are the 7 roles that a product-led growth ream needs to have?
-How do you stop customer churn?
-How can you transform free trial and freemium users into paying customers?
-You will also learn the #1 thing to change to maximize your customer lifetime value.
-If you have a SaaS business or you are working for one in roles such as marketing, sales, and product, this book is considered to be a must-read since the day it came out.
+What are the 7 roles that a product-led growth team needs to have?
+And how do you stop customer churn?

 Part I: Design Your Strategy | Part II: Build Your Foundation | Part III: Ignite Your Growth Engine |